Visit Support Centre Visit Support Centre Find a Distributor Find a Distributor Contact us Contact us

 Industry Articles October 13, 2020

+Trilateration, in terms of GPS (global positioning system), means positioning from three distances.
+It’s the use of distances for determining the unknown coordinates of a point of interest.
 Imagine you and some friends are standing in a large square field.
 Each friend has a way of making a different noise (starter pistol, cymbal, shouting, etc.).
 You synchronise watches, and one friend goes and stands in each corner of the field.
 Starting at mid-day, they agree to start making a noise once every 10 seconds.

-Now suppose when they start to make noise that two of the sounds arrive simultaneously, shortly followed by the other two.
+Now suppose when they start to make noise that two of the sounds arrive simultaneously, shortly followed by the another two.
 You then move a little in the direction of delayed sounds.
 Ten seconds later another burst of noise arrives, but this time the delay for the second pair is shorter.
 If you keep moving you will get to a point where all four noises arrive simultaneously.
 As you know each person is standing in the corner of the field, you can also work out that you must be standing exactly at the centre.

 In terms of GPS navigation, the satellites may not be nicely located in the corners of the sky, but because of the ephemeris data, we can work out their precise location relative to a known co-ordinate system when the signal was sent, and using the C/A code, we can also work out how far we are from that known location.
 What happens next is a process called trilateration.